typedb/typedb-docs/10-query/01b-pattern-negation.md

 In this way, we have no problems defining the projection or join operations as these are handled by the native rule semantics.
 Consquently we can proceed with the set difference semantics unambiguously.
 As a result, the unemployment is evaluated according to our expectation of unemployment as an absence of being part of any employment - from the set of people we subtract the set of people being in employment relations.
 Please note that this example illustrates the basic mechanism of how patterns with negation are interpreted.
-The rule interpretation is for understanding purposes only.
+The rule interpretation above is for understanding purposes only.
 As a user the only thing we need to type is our query pattern:

 ```
 $x isa person